TerrenceGao/R-for-Data-Science-learning-notes/R4DSP1.md

 ![plot of chunk unnamed-chunk-22](./image/unnamed-chunk-22-2.png)

 * `coord_quickmap()` sets the aspect ratio correctly for maps.
-This is very important if you??re plotting spatial data with ggplot2.
+This is very important if you're plotting spatial data with ggplot2.

 ```r